 Every year, production car manufacturers compete to have a crazy fast top speed for their car.
 Even though the cars will not reach its maximum potential in the public road, the “fastest production car” title is still considered a critical selling point for a supercar.

 To measure the top speed, Guinness World Records required the cars to have a two-way opposite run on an independent road.
 The average of the maximum speeds in both runs then is taken as the car’s top speed.
-Thus, cars like Bugatti Chiron Super Sport 300+ (304 mph) and Hennessey Venom GT (270 mph) are excluded from the list since they didn’t fulfil the requirements.
+Thus, cars like Bugatti Chiron Super Sport 300+ (304 mph) and Hennessey Venom GT (270 mph) are excluded from the list since they didn’t fulfill the requirements.
 With that said, here are the top 3 fastest production cars in the world.

 3. SSC Ultimate Aero – 256.14 mph